7 tips to spend a (very hot) summer weekend in Madrid

-I am (and always will be) a Barcelona fan when it comes to Spain’s big cities.
-After spending a weekend in Madrid, without completely dismissing a return, I still vouch for Barcelona.
+I’m more of a Barcelona fan when it comes to Spain’s big cities.
+After spending a weekend in Madrid, without completely rejecting a return, I still vouch for Barcelona.

-I wasn’t enchanted with Madrid, I didn’t fall head over heels with the Spanish capital and I assume it might have had something to do with a poor choice of dates to travel – scorching hot days from dawn to sunset are not the best to explore a city on foot, hence jeopardizing my plan for a cultural weekend in Madrid.
+I wasn’t charmed with Madrid, I didn’t fall head over heels with the Spanish capital, and I assume it might have had something to do with a poor choice of dates to travel.
+Scorching hot days from dawn to sunset is not the best to explore a city on foot, hence jeopardizing my plan for a Madrid cultural weekend.

-Under such unwelcoming circumstances, we quickly regrouped, tossed away more than half of our friend’s personal recommendations, and stuck to the highlights while chasing breezy esplanades in the evening and chilled glasses of tinto de verano (a blasphemy for wine lovers – mixing orange Fanta and ice with wine – but a much-welcomed refreshment in the evenings with temperatures that would never fall below 40 degrees Celsius/104 Fahrenheit).
+Under such unwelcoming circumstances, we quickly regrouped, tossed away more than half of our friend’s personal recommendations, and stuck to the highlights while chasing breezy esplanades in the evening and chilled glasses of tinto de verano.

-If you ever find yourself facing this conundrum in the future, here are my seven tips for a cultural weekend in Madrid in the Summer.
-Feel free to drop me yours in the comments.
+If you ever find yourself facing this problem in the future, you can always follow my tips for a cultural weekend in Madrid in the Summer.

-In Madrid’s case, and keeping the cultural weekend in mind, you want a hotel that is close (as in within walking distance) from a metro station of one of these lines: red (line 2, serves the Opera House, the Museo del Prado, the Museo Thyssen-Bornemisza, and Barrio de las Letras – the literary quarter), blue (line 1, serves the Museo Nacional Centro de Arte Reina Sofia) or green (line 5*, serves Gran Vía in the Chueca quarter and Barrio de la Latina).
+In Madrid’s case, and keeping the cultural weekend in mind, you’ll want a hotel within walking distance from a metro station of one of these lines: red (line 2, serves the Opera House, the Museo del Prado, the Museo Thyssen-Bornemisza, and Barrio de las Letras – the literary quarter), blue (line 1, serves the Museo Nacional Centro de Arte Reina Sofia) or green (line 5, serves Gran Vía in the Chueca quarter and Barrio de la Latina).

 We stayed at the budget-friendly Room007 Select Sol Hotel, 5 minutes walking distance from the Opera metro station and 10 minutes walking distance from the Sol metro station, close to shops, cafes, restaurants, Madrid’s Opera House (Teatro Real), and the Royal Palace of Madrid.

-You can run around and complete your list of 10 top things to see in Madrid, but it’s wiser if you book a good tour, pick a couple of highlights to visit properly and leave enough space to explore the city on foot.
+You can run around and complete your list of 10 top things to see in Madrid.
+Still, it’s wiser to book a good tour, pick a couple of highlights to visit properly, and leave enough space to explore the city on foot.

 3. Book a local tour

 A few years ago, I used to be firmly against group tours, claiming they were the antithesis of authentic independent travel.
-I may be quick to put my foot in my mouth from time to time but I’m even faster when it comes to admitting that I might have been looking at traveling topics from the wrong perspective.
+I may be quick to put my foot in my mouth from time to time, but I’m even faster when it comes to admitting that I might have been looking at travel from the wrong perspective.